nf-core/taxprofiler/docs/usage.md

 You can optionally save the FASTQ output of the run merging with the `--save_complexityfiltered_reads`.
 If running with `fastp`, complexity filtering happens inclusively within the earlier shortread preprocessing step.
 Therefore there will not be an independent pipeline step for complexity filtering, and no independent FASTQ file (i.e. `--save_complexityfiltered_reads` will be ignored) - your complexity filtered reads will also be in the `fastp/` folder in the same file(s) as the preprocessed read.

-**We do not recommend performing any read preprocessing or complexity filtering if you are using ONTs Guppy toolkit for basecalling and post-processing.**
+> ⚠️ For nanopore data: we do not recommend performing any read preprocessing or complexity filtering if you are using ONTs Guppy toolkit for basecalling and post-processing.

 #### Host Removal